teodoromayayo/teodoromayayo.github.io/_pages/notes.md

 <div class="post-description">
   <p>
 This website aims to provide notes on ordinary differential equations and modeling in ecology.
-They are suposed to be a resource for students and anyone interested in gaining insight into the mathematical foundations and applications of these areas.
+They are suposed to be a resource for students and anyone interested in gaining insight into fields previously mentioned.
   </p>
 </div>